worldofmarcus/project-portfolio-5/README.md

 | Status | **Main Website - User Logged Out - Carousel**
 |:-------:|:--------|
+| &check; | 2 images are being looped in the carousel
+| &check; | On image 1 the call to action button 'Start Shopping' loads the product page and lists all products.
+| &check; | On image 2 the call to action button 'Subscrib' takes the site user to the footer.
+| &check; | The navigation options in the carousel is working (left / right and bottom navigation)

 | Status | **Main Website - User Logged Out - Blog**
 |:-------:|:--------|